All forms of investing come with some degree of risk. That’s the nature of spending money to make money.

-When you price a home right, you get multiple applications from strong potential tenants allowing for the opportunity to accept the best-qualified renter possible.
-This is a good thing and it allows us to choose the absolute best tenant for your home.
+When you price a home right, you get multiple applications from strong potential residents allowing for the opportunity to accept the best-qualified renter possible.
+This is a good thing and it allows us to choose the absolute best resident for your home.

 Along with vacancy rate, there are a few other formulas that are beneficial to know as a rental investor.

 Here they are: